 Higher Education: Doctor of Philosophy (Ph.D.)

 The doctoral program in higher education is designed for current higher education administrators who desire to gain greater knowledge in the area.
 The program operates on the practitioner/scholar theory, focusing on administrators who desire greater responsibility and opportunities within higher education.
 While the program's focus is not creating faculty for higher education programs, a few students have successfully followed this path through our program.

 - Hold a completed masters degree

 - An undergraduate grade point average of at least 3.0 on the course work attempted and a 3.25 graduate grade point average

-- A minimum of two years full-time experience working in higher education after obtaining the masters degree
+- Three years full-time experience working in higher education after obtaining the master’s degree

 - Complete a Graduate School application online which includes official transcripts, and GRE scores (less than five years old with verbal, quantitative, and writing component sub-scores)